vkhattar/pitstopTest/README.md

 Reads a file from the users directory and displays it.
 Focus is on component structure which makes it scalable
 ## Installation
-1) l  clone it from github
+1)   clone it from github
 ex) git clone https://github.com/vkhattar/pitstopTest.git

 2) Install node modules